The P3 Center

 Fax: 703-993-8215

-The P3 Evidence Project (the Project) is an initiative of the Center for Transportation Public-Private Partnership Policy at George Mason University to bring together academia and the public and private sectors to build and collect evidence for evaluating the efficacy of the P3 approach.
+The P3 Evidence Project (the Project) is an initiative of the Center for Infrastructure Public-Private Partnership Policy at George Mason University to bring together academia and the public and private sectors to build and collect evidence for evaluating the efficacy of the P3 approach.

 The objective of the Project is to assemble and evaluate the evidence about U.S. experience with the P3 approach.
 The primary focus is highway and transit projects that are already selected as U.S. P3 projects, using examples from state and regional programs.
 Without a thorough examination of the evidence, acceptance of the P3 approach will continue to be limited.
 Moreover, this examination must recognize the range of different objectives that project sponsors pursue.